yumium/tech_notes/C++.md

 }
 // Destructors not called, as
 // This won't be issue if ptrA is type std::weak_ptr, as then ~A() called as `a` is out of scope, after ~B() is called because share_ptr to B inside A is destroyed
-// $$ check how weak_ptr is used for cycle detection in CPython garbage collector
 ```